Ultrasound Graduate Diploma Program

 Admission Requirements for the Ultrasound Program

-Registered health care professionals with a minimum 3 year degree or diploma in their field of study (some examples: Chiropodists, Nurse, Radiological Technologist, Radiation Therapist, Respiratory Therapist, etc).
+Regulated health care professionals with a minimum 3 year degree or diploma in their field of study (some examples: Chiropodists, Nurse, Radiological Technologist, Radiation Therapist, Respiratory Therapist, etc).

 CGPA will be calculated using entire undergraduate degree or diploma.